Kormos03/Kormos03/README.md

 - Future plans include focusing on pentesting or malware analysis, while also practicing software development.

 ## Get in Touch
-- LinkedIn: [Your LinkedIn Profile URL]
-- Twitter: [Your Twitter Handle]
 - Email: aronkormos@gmail.com

 Feel free to explore my repositories and connect with me.
 Let's build something amazing together!